deftio/companders/README.md

 (c) 2001-2024  M. A. Chatterjee

-This document is a brief overview of this simple audio compression library for microcontrollers using A-Law and Mu-Law (a type of compander).
-This uses fixed-radix (integer only) math with a small introductory disucssion and use of associated DC-offset correction with an IIR fixed-radix filter.
+This repo is a simple audio compression library for microcontrollers using A-Law and Mu-Law (a type of compander).
+The code uses fixed-radix (integer only) math with a small introductory discussion and use of associated DC-offset correction with an IIR fixed-radix filter.

-The code in this repo is suitable for small microcontrollers such as 8 bit and 16 bit families (arduino, 68hc, 8051 ) as well as on 32 bit familes such as ARM, RISC-V, etc.
+All the code in this repo is suitable for small microcontrollers such as 8 bit and 16 bit families (arduino, 68hc, 8051 ) as well as on 32 bit familes such as ARM, RISC-V, etc.

 As this is a fixed point library (a type of integer math), floating point is not used or even emulated.
 For more background on using fixed point (or fixed radix) math see this code library and documentation : [FR_Math](https://github.com/deftio/fr_math)